colinhacks/live-typescript-monorepo/README.md

 ### `4. tshy-dev`

-Using `tshy`'s `liveDev` mode.
-The `tshy` tool is an opinionated tool by the creator of `npm` that makes it simple to build ESM and CommonJS packages from your TypeScript source code.
-It supports a `liveDev` mode that will hardlink your TypeScript source code into `./dist/esm` and `./dist/commonjs` directories.
+Using `tshy`'s `liveDev` mode to hard-link the `.ts` source code directly into `./dist/esm` and `./dist/commonjs` directories.
 This lets VS Code discover your live TypeScript source code without any additional `package.json` configuration.

-The downside is that this requires running `tshy` in each of your workspaces packages.
-Additionally, you'll need to re-run `tshy` each time you add a new TypeScript file.

-> Running `tshy --watch` can mitigate the "new file" problem, but for the purposes of this repo, I'm avoiding any solutions that require a file system watcher.

 ### `5. custom-conditions`